gospeldesk/www.gospeldesk.org/_posts/2024-04-14-toward-a-synaxis-of-the-gospels.md

 ---
 title: Toward a Synaxis of the Gospels
 excerpt: I made a drawing of all the individuals in the Gospels, arranged hierarchically.
+Could this be a new icon?
 ---

 I have an idea for an icon, which I am calling the "Synaxis of the Gospels."
 I am